pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 ```log
 LogStreaming: Warning: Failed to read file '../../../FactoryGame/Saved/SaveGames/GameAnalytics.sav' error.
 ```
-^These seem to be common error messages with the current experimental version of the game.^
+These seem to be common error messages with the current experimental version of the game.